 Originally invented in 1995, blast chillers and freezers have become a staple for the food industry.
-Built to quickly chill cooked food, reducing the possibility for harmful bacteria to grow in the danger zone between 5ºC and 60ºC.
+Built to quickly chill cooked products, the chillers reduce the possibility of harmful bacteria growing in the danger zone between 5ºC and 60ºC.

-In addition to minimising the danger zone, your blast chiller saves you some money.
-Unlike normal refrigeration - a blast chill extends the shelf life of your products, reduces moisture loss, and preserves full flavours and textures.
+In addition, unlike standard refrigeration, a blast chiller extends the shelf life of the products, reduces moisture loss, and preserves products’ flavours and textures.

 Your blast freezer is working hard for you, so it's only fair if you do the same, right?
-Let's look at a few best practices you can do to give back to your blast freezer, ensuring it's running in top form at all times.
+Let's look at a few best practices to give back to your blast freezer, ensuring it's running in top form.

 Cleaning your Blast Chiller

-Clean your blast chiller daily, and any spills or drippings need to be wiped away immediately to reduce build-up.
-We recommend using a mild soap and warm water to clean in the inside and door gaskets, and a stainless-steel polish occasionally on the outside.
-When cleaning the door gaskets - check that everything is shutting properly.
+Clean your blast chiller daily.
+Any spills or drippings need to be wiped away immediately to reduce build-up.
+We recommend using mild soap and warm water to clean the inside, door gaskets and use a stainless-steel polish occasionally on the outside.

-Pre-chill your blast chiller for 30 minutes before putting the first load in to avoid the refrigeration system from being overworked.
-This will also ensure that the cycle will complete on time.
+Pre-chill your blast chiller for 30 minutes before putting the first load in to avoid the refrigeration system being overworked, and this will also ensure that the cycle will complete on time.

 Use a Food Probe

-Using a food probe will help stop your cycle as soon as the correct temperature is reached.
-Place the probe in the middle of the food on the middle shelf in the densest part of the food to have the most accurate reading.
-This also avoids over and under-chilling.
+Using a food probe will help stop your cycle when the correct temperature is reached.
+Place the probe in the densest part in the middle of the products to have the most accurate reading, and this will avoid over and under-chilling.

 Our first unit was ordered, delivered, installed and working within 48 hours.
 We decided to upgrade to a permanent 40’ unit after 12 months as reliability, flexibility and value for money were more appealing than buying a static freezer.
 We were very happy with the equipment provided and with the service provided by CRS."